Skip to main content

 Someone I know has deteriorating asbestos products in their home, what can I do?

-The Department of Health (DoH) regulates and provides advice on the safe handling of asbestos materials, especially in the:
+The Department of Health regulates and provides advice on the safe handling of asbestos materials, especially in the public and residential sectors.

 Guidance is also provided on the management of asbestos contaminated soil.’